syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ## Text alignment

-You can align the text by using the [TextAlignment](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~TextAlignment.html) property of UpDown control.
-You can align the text with the following options.
-The options are Left, Right, Center and Justify.
+You can align the text by using the [TextAlignment](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~TextAlignment.html) property.

 {% tabs %}